On the tenth of this month [February], we commemorate the Holy Hieromartyr Haralambos the Wonderworker.

 Of the brightness and joy of the Martyrs.

-On the tenth, Haralambos, you were decapitated from the neck.
+On the tenth, Haralambos, you were decapitated at the neck.

-The tormenting executioners of Saint Haralambos, Porphyrios and Baptus, having believed in Christ, were perfected by the sword.
+The tormenting executioners of Saint Haralambos, Porphyrios and Baptos, having believed in Christ, were perfected by the sword.

 Contested and were baptized with a common purple raiment.